 Type in (or copy paste from a CSV/ spreadsheet) your plate names

-Choose marker assignment per plate, or the same for all plates
+Choose Marker/target assignment per plate, or the same for all plates

 Once you've done this, you can still edit the details of anything on your plate, or start over by deleting (a selection) of your samples.